DominicTremblay/w2d4-lecture/README.md

 ## Async flows with callbacks

 - We can use callbacks to handle async functions
-- Tradition error handling won't work with async functions
+- Tradition error handling won't work with async functions (cannot catch errors with try catch)
 - Multiple nested callbacks can lead to **callback hell**

 ## Using promises

 - Promises suggest a better syntax to handle callbacks
-- Multiple callbacks call lead to callback hell
+- Multiple async calls can be handled more gracefully
-- Callbacks cannot catch errors with try catch
+- Promise can either be **resolved** or **rejected**